 In Man of Steel the Kryptonian attack is sustained and devastating.
 There’s just no way there were less than 100,000 dead from the multiple 9-11’s per minute that fill the last hour of Man of Steel.
 The attack is NOT Survivable in huge swaths of the city.
 During the fight the Kryptonians mock Superman over and over for caring too much about the people of Earth- while they die in droves around him to his complete indifference.
 Its visually amazing, but at too high a price story wise because while Superman mostly says the right things, his actions (and inactions) show hes not very self aware.
 He’s sort of self centered.

-This Superman just never really reacts to other peoples pain.
+This Superman just never really reacts to other peoples pain on screen.
+We see almost no saving except Lois over and over.
 He sort of just hovers and watches the suffering, seemingly indifferent.
 He’s a Collateral Damage Machine who just comes off as heartless.
-He willingly throws his opponents through downtown buildings on a workday while the citizens pointlessly run from one 9-11 to the next.
+He willingly throws his opponents through downtown buildings on a workday while the citizens pointlessly run from one Skyscraper collapse to the next for like an hour.
+This is the worst day in any city in history.
+There are miltant aliens jacking all communications and destroying MOST of Smallville AND Metropolis.
+The sack of Troy and maybe even Hiroshima is almost a walk in the park compared the devastation in Metropolis.

 Superman doesn’t try to so much as draw the bad guys away from the city to fight.
 We can be sure a whole lot of people just die.
 Superman is a mass murderer as dangerous as the Kryptonians.
 The only fathomable explanation for why anyone likes him is that people in this world are really fatalistic and simply prefer to be killed by Superman rather than his opponents.